All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 There are three ways to submit a MedWatch report.

 Online.
 Visit the FDA's MedWatch website and fill out the voluntary reporting form (Form FDA 3500B).
 The online form walks you through each section.
-You will need the medication name, the pharmacy or manufacturer, your symptoms, when they started, and what happened.
+You'll need the medication name, the pharmacy or manufacturer, your symptoms, when they started, and what happened.
 The form takes about 15 to 20 minutes to complete.

 Free Download: Compounding Pharmacy Verification Checklist Includes a section on how to document adverse events and what information to gather before reporting.
 Get yours free (we'll email it to you instantly.